ToontjeM/oracle-migration-demo/README.md

 # Demo Flow
 1. Explain the process
    1. Explain infrastructure
-   2. Show data in Oracle
+   2. Show data in Oracle using `docker/show-oracle-data`
    3. Explain steps
+   4. Show data in Oracle using `docker/show-postgres-data`
 1. Log into the EDB [Migration Portal](https://migration.enterprisedb.com).
 2. Download the EDB DDL Extractor.
 3. Copy the DDL Extractor to the `docker/` subdirectory, which is mounted at